Van Jones: Center for American Progress

 In February 2010, Jones became a senior fellow at the Center for American Progress.
 He led their Green Opportunity Initiative "to develop a clearly articulated agenda for expanding investment, innovation, and opportunity through clean energy and environmental restoration".

 Princeton

 Around the same time, Jones received appointments at Princeton University, as a distinguished visiting fellow in both the Center for African American Studies and in the Program in Science, Technology and Environmental Policy at the Princeton School of Public and International Affairs.
+He was also a Director's Fellow at the MIT Media Lab.

 Jones continued to advocate for green jobs after leaving the Obama administration.
 On October 2, 2010, Jones spoke at the One Nation Working Together rally in Washington, D.C.
 He addressed linking the fight against poverty with the fight against pollution, saying that green jobs would bring "real solutions" instead of "hateful rhetoric".
 On April 15, 2011, Jones was a keynote speaker at Powershift 2011 in Washington, D.C.
 He previously served as a keynote speaker for Powershift 2009.